sattors/ArrayDb/README.md

 ## Features

-* Minimalistik va samarali `key-author-value` saqlash mexanizmi
+* Minimalistic and efficient key-author-value storage mechanism
-* Oddiy interfeys bilan tezkor foydalanish
+* Quick usage with a simple interface
-* PHP 8+ uchun type-safe yozilgan
+* Written type-safe for PHP 8+
-* Oson integratsiya va kengaytirish imkoniyati
+* Easy integration and extensibility options

 ---

 ## Requirements

-* PHP 8.0 yoki undan yuqori versiyasi
+* PHP 8.0 or higher version
-* Composer (paketlarni boshqarish uchun)
+* Composer (for package management)

 ---